Joins

 have the same semantics.
 They combine the bag of bindings produced

-item \$l\$ with the bag of binding tuples produced
+from the FROM item \$l\$ with the bag of binding tuples produced

-item \$r\$, whereas the expression \$r\$ may
+by the FROM item \$r\$, whereas the expression \$r\$ may

 utilize variables defined by \$l\$.
 Again, the term “the semantics

-” is equivalent to the term “the semantics of
+of l CROSSJOIN r” is equivalent to the term “the semantics of

-”.
+FROM l CROSSJOIN r”.
 In both cases, the semantics specify a bag of

 binding tuples.